JLouwerse27/Assignment4_2537/tutorial.md

 # Step 8.
 Corner case 1.
 If the user clicks on the same card twice, do nothing
 # Step 9.
 Corner case 2.
 If the user clicks on a card that is already matched, do nothing.
 # Step 10.
 Corner case 3.
 If the user clicks on a card while two cards are already flipped, do nothing
+# Step 11a.
+Add the winning event.
+If user clicks on all the cards, display a winning message